mrzepinski/es6-guide/manuscript/arrow_functions.md

 # arrow functions

 A new syntactic sugar which ES6 brings us soon, called **arrow functions** (also known as a fat arrow function).
-It's a shorter syntax compared to function expressions and lexically binds the **this** value.
+It's a shorter syntax compared to function expressions and lexically binds **this** value.

 REMEMBER - **Arrow functions are always anonymous.**